 Mission

-What Is A Mission?
+What Is A Personal Mission?

 “If a man has not discovered something that he will die for, he isn’t fit to live.” – Martin Luther King, Jr